hbin0701/react_practice/README.md

-"# This is a react_practice which was introduced by Traversy Media Youtube channel. react crash course."
+#MyApp
+This is my react-practice
+Thansk to Traversy Media.